nimishchaudhari/allincluded_bcms/k8s/README.md

 ## Notes

-- **LoadBalancer Services**: All services are now exposed as LoadBalancer services.
-It might take some time for the cloud provider to provision external IPs.
+- **NodePort Services**: All services are now exposed as NodePort services.
+You can access them via the node's IP address and the specified nodePort.
 - **Persistent Storage**: The YAML defines PersistentVolumeClaims.
 You may need to configure your storage class or adjust sizes based on your requirements.
 - **HostPath Volumes**: Some services (like OpenHands and Watchtower) use hostPath volumes.
 Make sure the paths exist on your host system and have the proper permissions.
 - **Environment Variables**: Verify that the environment variables match your production settings.